 Birth control is not a universal right.
-Those who do have the available option of contraceptives are very lucky.
+Those who do have the access to contraceptives are very lucky.
 It is terrifying for a woman to learn that she is pregnant when she was not expecting it or did not wish for it to happen.

 Cultural ‘shaming’ towards the taboo of a woman dictating what is and isn’t done with her body (for example Middle Eastern cultures propose arranged marriages with females as young as age 10).
 After unprotected sex, day-after options such as Plan B are not always available for various reasons such as locational availability, financial hardship, or even being ill-informed on the topic of sexual education and contraceptives – not knowing your options until it is too late, which leads to our next topic.